moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 series_title: "Geometry of the Cosmic Web"
 series_part: 2
 comments: true
-published: true
+published: false
 ---

 <div class="l-body" markdown="1">

 <div class="callout">
 <div class="callout-title">How to read this article</div>
+This is the <em>results</em> half of a research program — its plan, hypotheses, and pre-registered kill-criteria are in
+<a href="{% post_url 2026-07-03-geometry-of-cosmic-web-research-program %}">Part 1</a>;
-This is the story of a research program: can the mathematics your visual cortex uses to complete broken contours — developed in the
+this post is what happened when it ran.
+The question: can the mathematics your visual cortex uses to complete broken contours — developed in the
 <a href="{% post_url 2026-04-25-geometry-of-seeing-visual-cortex-se2 %}">Geometry
 of Seeing</a> series — find the <em>filaments of the cosmic web</em>?
 The main
 text tells that story in plain language.
-Every technical term gets a short margin note the first time it appears, and the full machinery lives in five appendices linked where relevant: the transport models of cosmology (<a href="/mathematics/2026/07/06/cosmic-web-B1-transport-models/">B1</a>), the tidal frame that gives the web its directions
+Every technical term gets a short footnote the first time it appears, and the full machinery lives in five appendices linked where relevant: the transport models of cosmology (<a href="/mathematics/2026/07/06/cosmic-web-B1-transport-models/">B1</a>), the tidal frame that gives the web its directions